-Cerebral palsy is the name for a group of lifelong conditions that affect movement and co-ordination, caused by a problem with the brain that occurs before, during or soon after birth.
+Cerebral palsy is the name for a group of lifelong conditions that affect movement and co-ordination.
+It's caused by a problem with the brain that develops before, during or soon after birth.

 Symptoms of cerebral palsy

-The symptoms of cerebral palsy aren't usually obvious just after a baby is born.
-They normally become noticeable during the first two or three years of a child's life.
+The symptoms of cerebral palsy are not usually obvious just after a baby is born.
+They normally become noticeable during the first 2 or 3 years of a child's life.

 Symptoms can include:

-- delays in reaching development milestones – for example, not sitting by eight months or not walking by 18 months
+- delays in reaching development milestones – for example, not sitting by 8 months or not walking by 18 months

 - seeming too stiff or too floppy